d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 This means it does not have a well-defined finite variance.

 However, looking deeper shows an even more disturbing result.
-Let us try to compute the mean using :eqref:`eq_exp_def`.
+Let's try to compute the mean using :eqref:`eq_exp_def`.
 Using the change of variables formula, we see

 $$
 \mu_X = \int_{-\infty}^{\infty} \frac{x}{1+x^2} \; dx = \frac{1}{2}\int_1^\infty \frac{1}{u} \; du.